nmtc-run/nmtc-run.github.io/pages/event-curnow.md

 </tbody></table>
 </div>

+## Aid station items:
+* Drinks include water, electrolyte drink, and various sodas.
+* Food includes fruit, cookies, potato chips, and other sweet/salty options.
+* We do \*not\* supply electrolyte supplement capsules, such as Endurolytes or S-Caps.
+* We do \*not\* supply cups.
+We strongly recommend you carry water during the race in a bottle or other hydration system.

+## Crew access:

-> **ATTENTION:** Runners’ crews and spectators are \*not\* allowed at Hwy 210 or Peterson’s aid stations.
+**<span style="color:saddlebrown;">¡ ATTENTION !</span>** Runners’ crews and spectators are \*not\* allowed at Hwy 210 or Peterson’s aid stations.
 We have to disqualify runners who ignore this rule.
-As a runner participant, \*you\* are responsible for your crew and fans understanding this limitation.
+As a runner participant, you are responsible for your crew and fans understanding this limitation.

-**Aid station items:**
-* Drinks include water, an electrolyte drink, and various sodas.
-* Food includes fruit, cookies, potato chips, and other sweet/salty options.
-* We do not supply electrolyte supplement capsules, such as Endurolytes or S-Caps.
-* We highly recommend you carry water during the race, e.g. bottle or other hydration system.

-# Drop bags
+## Drop bags

 * Note available drop bag locations on the [aid station](#aid-stations) chart.
 * Please keep your drop bags reasonable in size.